CDLUC3/merritt-docker/README.md

 ### Elastic Container Registry

-Most docker-compose scripts in this project rely on AWS Elastic Container Registry (ECR) for publishing and loading custom docker images.
+Most docker compose scripts in this project rely on AWS Elastic Container Registry (ECR) for publishing and loading custom docker images.
 To make use of ECR you must set up the following shell enviromnent vars:
 ```